axelvaldez/radical-companies/_posts/14-rfiction/first-of-earth/E11 The FIAT Enclaves/2022-03-10-E11-the-fiat-enclaves.markdown

 ---

 <div style="display: none;">
- <p>In a world that got away from the strictly FIAT system quickly, there are still communities that cling to it.
+ <p>In a world that got away from the strictly <span class='_paradigm'>Fiat</spam> system quickly, there are still communities that cling to it.
 Is it fear of "different?"
 Or it is force and ego?</p>
 </div>

 <div clas='_citation'>